Orioles vs. Royals MLB Betting Odds, Trends & Prediction

 Kauffman Stadium, Kansas City, MO

-As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Orioles’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 59% of bets are on the Royals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Orioles vs. Royals MLB Betting Trends